kgisl/makesite/content/blog/2020-11-14-power-questions.md

 What is one repeating problem you can automate or eliminate today?

 ## Who not How
 Find out "Who" can help you accomplish what you need to get done.
-Don't figure out "How" all the time...
+Don't figure out "How" all the time..."Who can help me do this?"

+- stop being transactional, and start thinking transformational
+- Idayam oils Muthu - his quote about "Customer as God" - used it to present the story on "Workship" - for my core team members

 ## F&*#ing disrupt yourself